tin-nguyen-31k17/CEMP/README.md

 ## Overview

-This project utilizes the M5 Atom as a node, another M5 Atom (theoretically any M5 ESP32 based device would work) as a gateway and for the station, a Core/Core 2/Core S3 can be utilize to display nice UI.
-It's a combination, extending functionality and features of 2 projects [BKInnovation_codeC](https://github.com/HyHyZhaLee/BKInnovation_codeC) & [M5AirQuality](https://github.com/armel/M5AirQuality/).
-The project introduces two communication channels: WiFi for internet connectivity for MQTT server communication, as well as ESPNow (one-way communication) between the WaterNode and WaterGateway/WaterStation.
-Please note that it's crucial to configure the WiFi router's channel to 0/1 to prevent interference with ESPNow's operation.
+This project employs the M5 Atom as a node and another M5 Atom (though theoretically, any M5 ESP32-based device would suffice) as a gateway.
+For the station, a Core/Core 2/Core S3 can be used to display an appealing UI.
+This setup is a fusion that extends the functionality and features of two projects: [BKInnovation_codeC](https://github.com/HyHyZhaLee/BKInnovation_codeC) & [M5AirQuality](https://github.com/armel/M5AirQuality/).
+The project introduces two communication channels: WiFi for internet connectivity and MQTT server communication, alongside ESPNow for one-way communication between the WaterNode and WaterGateway/WaterStation.
+It's essential to configure the WiFi router's channel to 0 or 1 to prevent interference with ESPNow's operation.

 ## Features